wzljerry/Anton/README.md

-# Anton: The Advanced AI System to Assist in Hiring
+# Anton: AI-powered Resume Generation Tool

 ## Set Up
 Please ensure that Anton is running with Python3.9+.